Engin-Boot/pong-stage-muskan01/Stage0/sequence-start.md

-After **Player-1-action** module takes the action which can be **hit the ball**, **miss the ball** or **exit the game**, the respective result takes playes which can give control to any one of the modules **Ball-move**, **player-2-score** or **Exit-game**.
+After **Player-1-action** module takes the action which can be **hit the ball**, **miss the ball** or **exit the game**, the respective result takes places which can give control to any one of the modules **Ball-move**, **player-2-score** or **Exit-game**.
 **Ball-move module** is responsible to hold every movement of the ball.